 It was the time of Lord Byron, William Blake, Jane Austen, Gainsborough, Turner, Capability Brown and so many more inspiring artists.
-While Music from Mozart, Beethoven and Handel, to name a few, filled the parlours and ball rooms.
+Music from Mozart, Beethoven and Handel, to name a few, filled the parlours and ballrooms.

 In France, it was the time of Louis XVI and Marie Antoinette, Napoleon and Josephine.
 While in Russia Catherine the Great was in power.
 In America it saw the time of George Washington, the 1st US president after the war of independence.

 A global trade network was being built by the UK which saw the emergence of the classes.
-Jewellery was certainly a display of standing and wealth during this era.
+Jewellery became a display of standing and wealth during this era.

 The name Macaroni was given to these gentlemen as they returned from the Grand Tour of Italy, having experienced all of Italy’s delights, and talking highly of the exotic Macaroni pasta.

 As the subjects of much satirical humour they were promptly said to belong to the Macaroni club.
-Anything stylish, or en vogue as “very macaroni”.
+Anything stylish, or en vogue was described as “very macaroni”.

 Georgian jewellery was made by highly skilled master craftsmen, many of whom were Huguenots escaping religious persecution in France.